 The Security Division is responsible for the health, safety, security and welfare of the offenders incarcerated at the satellite facility for Meherrin River Regional Jail located in Boydton.
 We are the police officers of this internal community.
 It is our mission to ensure public safety by keeping those individuals incarcerated under law, separate from society and protecting those incarcerated from each other.
 This facility began housing offenders February 17, 2013.
-We have 6 housing units and 2 Work Release units, with the total facility holding an average of 19 offenders.
+Due to the COVID-19 Pandemic, this facility has been temporarily closed as of January 1, 2021.
+The facility has 6 housing units and 2 Work Release units, with the total facility holding an average of 12 offenders.
 The Security Division manages this community with 1 Officer assigned to B & C unit and 1 Officer assigned to D & E unit, while a Roving Officer covers F & G units as well as Intake and Segregation.
 One Sergeant supervises the security team.
-The Day Shifts consist of 3 Officers and 1 Sergeant.
-The Night Shifts maintain 3 Officers with 1 Sergeant.
+Each shift maintains Officers and 1 Sergeant.
 There are 4 teams operating on 12 hour shifts from 0600-1800 hrs. and 1800-0600 hrs.
 Each team reports 30 minutes prior to the start of the shift for a formal briefing and training period.
 The rotation schedule of the shifts is a motivating factor for the staff.
-We currently have 2 male Officers and 3 female Officers.
-Our staffing at this time is 5 Officers with an authorized strength of 12 Officers.
+We currently have 1 male Officer and 1 female Officer assigned to the Mecklenburg Facility.
+At this time we have 2 Officers with an authorized strength of 12 Officers.
+Currently we have 2 Officers that are certified that received certification through the academy.

 Performing these duties involves continuous searching, controlling, policing, guiding and providing structure to the unstructured.
-From July 1, 2019 to June 30, 2020 the Officers of the Meherrin River Regional Jail satellite facility successfully conducted 20,133 cell searches and 11,677 common area searches.
-Of these searches, 192 netted nuisance contraband items.
-These searches we had 5 significant contraband items.
-In the policing of the units, there was 1 fight, 0 assaults on staff members, 4 uses of force, and 4 recorded medical incidents.
+From July 1, 2020 to June 30, 2021 the Officers of the Meherrin River Regional Jail satellite facility successfully conducted 9,932 cell searches and 5,446 common area searches.
+Of these searches, 20 netted nuisance contraband items.
+These searches we had 0 significant contraband items.
+In the policing of the units, there were 0 fights, 0 uses of force, and 0 recorded medical incidents.
 We had 0 suicide watches during this year.
 We have had a very successful year with 0 major disturbances and/or forced escapes.